consoledotdev/home/content/tools/load-testing.md

 [best server monitoring tools review](/tools/server-monitoring/).

-k6 does not simulate a browser but does provide built-in metrics like time spent blocked, connecting, TLS handshake, data received, total response time and parsing of the response.
+k6 does not simulate a browser but does provide built-in metrics like time spent blocked, connecting, negotiating the TLS handshake, total data received, total response time and parsing of the response.
 This means it is very flexible and can be used for regression testing e.g. checking for expected output, stress testing e.g. sending extreme numbers of requests, smoke testing e.g. sending small numbers of requests to check expected responses/errors, and soak testing e.g. testing for reliable responses over a longer period of time.

 The CLI output can be configured to be human or machine readable, but there is no graphical interface as standard.
 Instead, you can pipe the results into a